-If and when the aforementioned stock options and warrants are exercised, the Company expects to satisfy such stock obligations through the issuance of authorized but unissued shares of common stock.
+If and when the aforementioned stock options are exercised, the Company expects to satisfy such stock obligations through the issuance of authorized but unissued shares of common stock.

-A summary of stock option and warrant activity, including warrants to purchase common stock that were issued in conjunction with the Company's private placements, is presented in the tables below.
+A summary of stock option activity is presented in the tables below.